Danielle Bittner, Owner and Instructor

 Where are you most likely to be spotted outside of the studio?

-Kim Walton, Apprentice Instructor
+Kim Walton, Instructor

 Kim has enjoyed exercise and active movement throughout her life.
 She has previous experience teaching group exercise classes both in the gym as well as in the pool.
 Kim has spent many years teaching and volunteering with youth and adults.